modolabs/Kurogo-Mobile-Web/doc/mw/modulenew.rst

 * We instantiate our controller using the DataRetriever factory method with the name of the class as the first parameter.
 Any options can be specified in an associative array in the second parameter.
 * Using a *switch* statement allows us to have different logic depending on which page we are on.
-We can add logic for other pages shortly
+We will add logic for other pages shortly
 * Then we use our tweets method and send it a string value.
 The method returns an array of tweets
+* *Note:* When debugging the contents of a web service call, it can be useful to output its contents.
+  You may find it useful to use the *KurogoDebug::debug($var, $halt=false)* method.
+The first parameter is a variable (typically an array or object), the second parameter is a boolean.
+If true, then script execution will stop.
+It will also contain a function trace to assist in code path debugging.
 * We iterate through the array and assign values for each item.
-We're using the text value for the item title and settings the post date as our subtitle
+We're using the text value for the item title and the post date as our subtitle.
+In this example, the value is not formatted, but you could use the DateFormatter class to format the value.
 * We then assign the tweetList array to the template

-Finally we update the *index.tpl* file to utilize a results list to show the list of videos:
+Finally we update the *index.tpl* file and utilize a results list to show the list of tweets:

 .. code-block:: html

     {include file="findInclude:common/templates/header.tpl"}

-    {include file="findInclude:common/templates/results.tpl" results=$tweetList resultsID="tweetList"}
+    {include file="findInclude:common/templates/results.tpl" results=$tweetList}

     {include file="findInclude:common/templates/footer.tpl"}

 * We include the results.tpl file which expects an array of items set in the results variable.
-* We also set the resultsID variable to assist in styling

 You should now be able to view the list of tweets by going to */twitter*.